On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: On the behavior of divisible statistics under contiguous alternatives

-When $\lambda_\beta$ is uniform, the class of space-homogeneous statistics is rather broad.
+When $\lambda_\beta$ is uniform, the class of \sara{$C$-homogeneous} statistics is rather broad.
 In this case, the frequencies $\{\nu(x_k)\}_{k=1}^K$ are all identically distributed Poisson random variables with mean $\mtheta=c$ for all $k=1,\dots,K$.
-Therefore, if $\gtheta(\nu(x_k), \mtheta)= g(\nu(x_k), c)$ does not depend on $x_k$ explicitly, then these random variables are also identically distributed for all $k=1,\dots,K$ and thus $C(x;\gtheta)$ is constant.
-This brings us to the following statement: \begin{proposition} Suppose $\lambda_\beta$ is the uniform density on $\X$ and $c$ is estimated with MLE.
-Then, for any space-homogeneous divisible statistics,
+Therefore, if $\gtheta(\nu(x_k), \mtheta)= g(\nu(x_k), c)$ does not depend on $x_k$ explicitly, then these random variables are also identically distributed for all $k=1,\dots,K$ and thus $C(\cdot;\gtheta)$ is constant.
+This brings us to the following statement: \begin{proposition} Suppose \eqref{eqn:shift_g} is valid, $\lambda_\beta$ is the uniform density on $\X$, and $c$ is estimated with MLE.
+Then, for any \sara{$C$-homogeneous} divisible statistics,

-that is, no such statistic has any asymptotic power for any $h$. \end{proposition} \begin{proof} Since $C(x;\gtheta)$ is constant and $\lambda_\beta(x)=|\X|^{-1}$ for all $x\in\X$, we have
+that is, no such statistic has any asymptotic power for any $h$. \end{proposition} \begin{proof} Since $C(\cdot;\gtheta)$ is constant and $\lambda_\beta(x)=|\X|^{-1}$ for all $x\in\X$, we have

 It follows that, for any $h$, the limiting shift in \eqref{eqn:shift_projection} is zero.